 I brought out a pile of black fabric, at which she looked blankly.
 “These tent-like garments are to conceal your identity between scares,” I explained.
 “But you must take care not to leave them on for an extended time during the day, lest you succumb to heat stroke under the merciless sun, collapse, and suffocate inside them before those around you notice anything amiss.

-“In the far-flung corners of our almost-endless empire, women wear such things at all hours, and sometimes survive,” I clarified as she put them on.
-“If passersby call to you in the street you are to ignore them, or else mumble incoherently about your husband’s goats in an undistinguished provincial accent.”
-It occurred to me that if she expired in the midst of her act it would severely diminish the illusion that she was undead, thereby putting all of my plans at risk.
+“In the far-flung corners of our almost endless empire, women wear such things at all hours, and sometimes survive,” I clarified as she put them on.
+“You are to ignore anyone who addresses you in the street, or else mumble incoherently about your husband’s goats in an undistinguished provincial accent.”
+It occurred to me that should she expire in the midst of her act it would severely diminish the illusion that she was undead, thereby putting all of my plans at risk.
 I would have to check periodically under the garment for signs of exhaustion.